shreyajv26/PharmaBase/README.md

 **Disclaimer:**

-      I have observed that the pages take slower to load since we are using Free Tier or AWS RDS.
+        I have observed that the pages take longer  to load since I am using Free Tier of AWS RDS.
 Please have patience for the page to load.
-      Sometimes the RDS instance just crashes, in which case the application wont work without connectivity.
+        Sometimes the RDS instance just crashes, in which case the application won’t work without DB connectivity.
 Please reach out to me in case that issue occurs.

 **My details:**